 Students advance to candidacy using one of the plans that have been approved for their program.
 Each plan includes specific requirements for committee membership and eligibility, final degree requirements, and for master's degrees, the minimum number of units required to complete the degree.
 Program degree requirements may include additional standards beyond the minimum required by Academic Senate.
 Approved candidacy plans are identified on each Program page in the 'Degrees Offered' section.

 Most doctoral students advance to candidacy by the 10th registered quarter, but programs may set earlier time expectations in their degree requirements.
 Doctoral candidates in some fields are referred to as ‘ABD’ - All But Dissertation, because their remaining academic responsibility is researching and writing the dissertation.
 Candidacy is the transition from being a traditional student to becoming an academic researcher.

 Advancing to candidacy may create more funding opportunities, such as eligibility for dissertation fellowships, and may make the student eligible for a higher academic employment pay level.
 For international doctoral students, advancing to candidacy initiates the nine quarter non-resident tuition (NRST) waiver.
 Information about NRST waivers is available in the FAQ below and the Non-Resident Supplemental Tuition Programs page.

 Doctoral students are eligible to advance to candidacy when they have:

-- Completed all required coursework and any other program degree requirements except the dissertation (e.g. language requirement, preliminary exam, etc.).
-Including replacement of any incomplete grades.
+- Completed all required coursework and any other program degree requirements except the dissertation (e.g. language requirement, preliminary exam, etc.), including resolution of any incomplete grades.